ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 You have learned how a computer represents numbers in memory.
 Would you need this knowledge in practice?

 Modern programming languages take care of converting numbers to the correct format.
 For example, you declare a signed integer variable in decimal notation.
 You do not need to worry about how the computer stores it in memory.
-If the variable becomes negative, the computer applies the two's complement representation automatically.
+It stores all numbers in two's complement representation automatically.

 There are cases when you want to treat a variable as a set of bits.
 You declare it as a positive integer in this case.
 You should operate it in hexadecimal.
 Please do not convert this variable to decimal.
 This way, you avoid the problems of converting numbers.